uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/architecture.md

 # Design Paradigm

 One of the most important aspects of the design of SkyhookDM is that it allows building in-storage data processing systems with minimal implementation effort.
-Our design allows extending the client and storage layers with widely-used data access libraries requiring minimal modifications.
+The design allows extending the client and storage layers with widely-used data access libraries requiring minimal modifications.
 We achieve this by (1) creating a file system shim in the object storage layer so that access libraries embedded in the storage layer can continue to operate on files, (2) mapping client requests-to- be-offloaded directly to objects using file system striping metadata, and (3) mapping files to logically self-contained fragments by using standard file system striping.

 <p align="center">
 <img src="./images/design_paradigm.png" width="50%">